danielcoarse/Pure-JavaScript-TODO-list/README.md

 # Pure JavaScript TODO list
- A simple todo list app built in HTML, Bootstrap and JavaScript.
+ A simple task list application built on HTML, CSS, Bootstrap and JavaScript.
+It has 2 tabs with completed and unfinished tasks.
+Saves your tasks to local browser storage.